fudosman/hng_task_2/README.md

 # STRUCTURE

-- the `csv_folder` folder contains the original csv file and the modified version.
+- the `csv_files` folder contains the original csv file and the modified version.
 Copy your csv file into this folder
 - the `json` folder contains all generated json files
 - the `index.js` houses the implementation.